December 07, 2023

 • Can you recite the national principles (Rukun Negara)?

 • Can you sing the national anthem (Negaraku)?
-Stand up to show respect.
+You should stand up to show respect.

 April 14, 2023